About

 Cherrybook does not sell coffee.
 Every buy link sends you to the roaster’s own product page.
 The roaster controls price, inventory, fulfillment, returns, and customer service.

 Some outbound links may earn Cherrybook a commission.
-Affiliate status does not affect ranking, Northscore, search results, or editorial placement.
+Affiliate status does not affect ranking, Cherry’s Index, search results, or editorial placement.

 Freshness and limits